Elizabeth Lackfi

 Elizabeth Lackfi (died 27 December 1428) was a Hungarian noble lady of the Lackfi family.

 Elizabeth was daughter of Emeric I Lackfi, general starost of Ruthenia and Ban of Dalmatia (Transylvanian Voivodship) and of Hungary.

-She was married to Spytek of Melsztyn and Jan Piast, Duke of Ziębice.
+She was married to Spytek of Melsztyn, the voivode of Cracow, until his death in battle in 1399.
+Subsequently, she married Jan Piast, Duke of Ziębice.

+She was listed as a matriculant of the University of Crakow, though this may have been honorary.